-- All member congregations were able to make contributions to the general funds of the Church; - Budgets were largely achieved, but the income generated was insufficient to allow for all necessary expenditure during 2013to take place. - Trustees addressed the topic of increasing the income stream and the need for additional fundraising.
+- All member congregations were able to make contributions to the general funds of the Church; - Budgets were largely achieved, and the income generated was sufficient to allow for necessary expenditure during 2014 to take place. - Trustees addressed the topic of increasing the income stream and the need for additional fundraising.